-Each message $t_i$ is represented by its persona embedding $z_{p,i} \in \mathbb{R}^{d_p}$ learned by SiBeGNN in Stage 2(a).
-These embeddings capture narrative stylistic traits independent of belief polarity, having been explicitly disentangled through the orthogonality constraint in the Sign-Disentanglement Loss.
-To reduce dimensionality while preserving semantic structure, we apply Principal Component Analysis (PCA), retaining components that explain $p\%$ of the total variance.
-This preprocessing step balances noise suppression with structural fidelity, enhancing clustering stability while maintaining interpretability.
-The reduced embedding space is clustered using agglomerative hierarchical clustering with Ward's linkage criterion~\cite{murtagh1983survey}, which minimizes within-cluster variance while preserving hierarchical relationships.
-Ward's method is particularly suited for this task as it naturally balances cluster compactness with separation, aligning with our goal of identifying distinct yet interpretable narrative archetypes.
+Each message $t_i$ is represented by its persona embedding $z_{p,i} \in \mathbb{R}^{d_p}$ learned in Stage 2(a), which encodes narrative style independent of belief polarity via the Sign-Disentanglement Loss.
+To reduce dimensionality while preserving semantic structure, Principal Component Analysis (PCA) is applied, retaining components that explain $p\%$ of the variance.
+This balances noise suppression with structural fidelity, enhancing clustering stability and interpretability.
+The reduced embeddings are clustered using agglomerative hierarchical clustering with Ward’s linkage~\cite{murtagh1983survey}, which minimizes within-cluster variance while preserving hierarchical relationships.